mefechoel/svelte-navigator-history/README.md

 Memory history keeps the location state of your app in memory.
 This is mainly useful for testing if you don't run your tests in a browser.
-You could also use a memory history if you want to controll the state of a widget you embed in another app using a router.
+You could also use a memory history if you want to control the state of a widget you embed in another app using a router.

 #### `createMemoryHistory`

 Create an instance of a hash history.
-It will change the hash of the url when the app's location changes.
+It will change the hash of the URL when the app's location changes.

 Again, you should not interact with the global `history` or `location` objects